abesford/seizzmic-site-0c00b/src/pages/index.md

     subtitle: >-
       Our goal is to get you working in more modern and internet-ready way - that your colleagues and customers will really notice.
-We're experts in modernising your technology estate, making better use of data, and staying cyber-secure.
+We're experts in modernising technology estates, making better use of data, and staying cyber-secure.
 We'll help you plot out your digital journey, and help you get there.
     features: